IKOR-GmbH/sip-framework/docs/framework_version_upgrade.md

 [TOC]

+## Upgrade from 2.0.0 to 3.0.0
+Version 3.0.0 is backwards compatible with version 2.0.0.
+All of the adapters written in version 2.0.0 will work with version 3.0.0 without any changes, but it's highly encouraged to use v3.0.0 concepts (Declarative structure).

 ## Upgrade from 1.0.0 to 2.0.0

 The following text represents the complete guide how to update SIP framework version in your adapter from version